junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > "Where's Sam?"
 Cas asked with a serious, growing frown.
 >
+> *Oh yeah, the angel just knows how to make a casual conversation with an quote-unquote easy topic.*
+>
-> It was an easy topic and Dean really, really didn't want to have that discussion with the angel at this moment.
-He took a minute before answering, as nonchalantly as he could manage, "Me and Sam are taking separate vacations for a while."
+> Dean really, really didn't want to have that discussion at this moment.
+He took a minute before answering, as nonchalantly as he could manage, stretching out the minute by moving some items out of his duffel bag to put some other things in, pretending to be packing.
+"Me and Sam are taking separate vacations for a while."
 He put on his jacket as if it was a layer of armor he could protect himself with.
 Cas observed him quietly from two steps away, not commenting.
 >
 > "So."
 Dean pressed, eager to switch the topic.
-He sorted out the collar of the newly put-on jacket, turning to the angel with pointed eyes.
-"Did you find Got yet?
+He sorted out the collar of the newly put-on jacket, turning to the angel, putting on a sharp, annoyed look as easy as putting on the jacket.
+"Did you find God yet?
 More importantly, can I have my damn necklace back, please?"
+>
-He almost felt compelled to let Cas know how that necklace never left him ever since twelve when he put it on for the first time.
+> He almost felt compelled to let Cas know how that necklace never left him ever since twelve when he put it on for the first time.
 He didn't know what get the better of him to agree giving Cas that amulet, maybe that was the tone Cas told him "I lost everything for you, for nothing," or the fierce but broken look in his eyes.
 He just couldn't refuse at that time.
 And now it was almost like his brain and his body were all itching to have it back at the first chance.
+He was not lying when he told Cas he felt naked without that, and it was all the angel's fault.
 >
 > "No, I haven't found him."
-Cas answered matter-of-factly, tilting his chin mildly, meeting his eyes straightly.
+Cas answered matter-of-factly, tilting his chin mildly, meeting his eyes straight.
 "That's why I'm here.
 I need your help."
 >
 > Dean busied himself with rolling his sleeves up so he wouldn't need to return the looks he knew Castiel was throwing at him.
 "With what?
 God hunt?" he murmured, semi-amused at the idea.
 "Not interested."
 It was easier to say no when he didn't have to meet Cas in the eyes, he learned his lesson by now.
 >
 > The rejection made Cas turn his head away, staring at the disorganized interior of the motel room.
 "It's not God.
 It's someone else."
 Worry started growing inside him. *He needed Dean*, the angel thought, despite his pride.
 But the human didn't seem to realize how big of a deal this was.
-Dean didn't change a bit since last year about how annoying he could get to, even if he might eventually agree on something, it would never be an easy persuasion.
+Dean didn't change a bit since last year regarding how annoying he could get to, even if he might eventually agree on something, it would never be an easy persuasion.
 >
 > Cas's tone made Dean look up, fixing him with a more serious look.
-He paused a beat, knowing he'd regret asking but it was also so obvious Cas was trouble.
+He paused a beat, knowing he'd regret asking but it was also so obvious Cas was in knee-deep trouble and truly, honestly, needed his help.
 Dean asked, "Who?"
 >
-> "It's an Archangel."
-Cas told him, getting increasingly more worried as he spoke, taking steps to shorten the three steps' distance between them until he stood right before Dean again, disregarding the personal space.
+> "It's an Archangel," Cas told him, getting increasingly more worried as he spoke, taking steps to shorten the three steps' distance between them until he stood right before Dean again, forgetting all about the personal space thing.
 "The one who killed me."
-Dean didn't know the exact details of his death, the moment when the Archangel's light falling onto him, the moment he stood in the prophet's house facing that dawning light, knowing without doubt that he'd be annihilated without a flesh from his vessel or a thread of light from his Grace.
+Dean didn't know the exact details of his death, the moment when the Archangel's light fell onto him, the moment he stood in the prophet's house facing that dawning light, knowing without doubt that he'd be annihilated without a flesh from his vessel or a thread of light from his Grace left.
 It was so instant that there was no pain or fear.
-His mind was on Dean at that moment, knowing he was doing the right thing, that they were saving the world, together and off-script.
-He was free, and a little fluttering in his heart.
-He would never tell Dean any of it.
+There was no goodbye, as well.
+His mind was on Dean at that moment, knowing he was doing the right thing, that they were saving the world, together and off-script; knowing he had seen Dean's face for the last time, and that there was no way he'd survive that, and he knew before he made the move.
+He felt free at that very moment before his death, and a little fluttering joy in his heart, because of Dean.
+He would never tell Dean any of it, of course.
+He never expected he'd come back seeing Dean again, and even as an angel, there were no precedential example to learn what he should do or feel after that, let alone how to handle that feeling or that human after that.
+So Cas just learned from what he saw from Dean, boxed everything and buried them deep down.
 >
 > Dean watched him intently from six inches away, arching his eyebrows.
 "Excuse me?"
 People don't usually talk about their killers so lightly -- well, *people* don't usually come back after they were killed and then talking about the ones killed them with a flat tone and a minor frown.
-They still didn't know how Cas came back -- not that Dean complained about that particular miracle though, he just wondered who he should send a card and flower bouquet to.
+They still didn't know how Cas came back -- not that Dean complained about that particular miracle though, he just wondered who they should send a card and flower bouquet to.
 >
 > The muscle on Cas's cheekbone twitched with a ghost of emotion -- not hatred, exactly, more like a mild disaffection and displeasure.
 "His name is Raphael," he told Dean.
 >